zulfadlizainal/engineer/docs/lte_mbb/lte_mbb_featurealgo.md

 #### MIMO Concept

 MIMO stands for Multiple Input Multiple Output.
-Simply, it is a technique to increase the data throughput by using multiple transmitter antenna and multiple receiver antenna.
-[1]
+Simply, <mark>it is a technique to increase the data throughput by using multiple transmitter antenna and multiple receiver antenna.</mark> [1]

 ***DL MIMO***